pragmint/open-practices/practices/conduct-code-reviews.md

 Using checklists to conduct code reviews helps ensure consistency and thoroughness in the evaluation process.
 However, it's important to note that checklists should not remain static; rather, they should be continuously refined during retrospectives.
 This involves soliciting feedback from team members and incorporating lessons learned from previous reviews to improve the effectiveness of the checklist over time.

+## Introspective Questions

+### Contextual Understanding

+* Do our reviewers have a clear understanding of the broader context surrounding code changes, including user requirements and project goals?
+* Are there opportunities for reviewers to engage in pair programming or collaborative discussions with developers to gain deeper insights into the code being reviewed?

+### Accounting for Subjectivity

+* How do we handle differing opinions among developers regarding code style, architecture, and implementation details during code reviews?
+* Are we prioritizing changes that align with the project's overall objectives rather than personal preferences?

+### Managing Workload

+* Do we have clear guidelines in place for review turnaround times, and are they being consistently followed to?
+* Are we actively working to prevent long pull requests that can overwhelm reviewers and cause delays in the development process?

+### Feedback Sensitivity

+* Are our developers equipped with the skills to provide constructive feedback during code reviews while maintaining a positive and supportive environment?
+* How do we ensure that feedback is received openly and viewed as an opportunity for growth rather than criticism?

+### Checklists

+* Are we effectively utilizing checklists to conduct code reviews, and do they cover all relevant aspects of the evaluation process?
+* How often do we revisit and update our checklists based on feedback and lessons learned from previous reviews?